cheierli/sjoer/README.md

 * In Visual Studio, switch `Debug` to `Release`, `ARM` to `ARM64` and `Remote Device` to `Device` (by clicking the small arrow on the right side of `ARM`)
 * Then click the `Debug` tab on top of Visual Studio and select `Start without debugging`

-_The project is now being build and compiled for HoloLens.
+_The project is now being built and compiled for HoloLens.
 This will take around 5-10 minutes, depending on your system.
 Leave the HoloLens plugged into your PC until it makes a sound and the project is opened automatically_

 ### Connect to GPS on your phone
 * Download the NetGPS Android app (https://play.google.com/store/apps/details?id=com.meowsbox.netgps&hl=en&gl=US)
 * Disconnect your phone from WiFi and create a hotspot with your phone and connect the HoloLens to it

   _Note that this will use mobile data (but it should not be a crazy amount)_
 * In NetGPS, open the second tab and create and enable a server with _type: TCP_, _port: 6000_